zackmorgs/EcomBoilerplate/README.md

 ## Basic Structure
 `./src/EcomComponents`
-This is a razor class library that holds UI components.
+This is a razor class library that holds simple UI components.

 `./src/EcomServer`
 This is a Blazor server that ingests components from the aforementioned razor class library.
 It holds an Entity Framework Core ORM Sqlite3 database with